 - High blood pressure

-Insulin resistance often turns into prediabetes if left untreated, and has been linked to an increased risk in gestational diabetes as well.13 So it’s best to nip this in the bud ASAP!
+Insulin resistance is a risk factor for prediabetes/ diabetes if left untreated, and has been linked to an increased risk in gestational diabetes, heart disease, depression, and endometrial cancer.12,13 So it’s best to nip this in the bud ASAP!

 Treatment for insulin resistance